develop-me/bootcamp--week-07-08--laravel/challenges/09-one-to-many/README.md

 - On your single owner template output the list of that owner's animals
 - Add a form to the owner page so that you can add animals that they own
 - Add `/animals` and `/animals/{id}` routes, Controller methods and templates, as per owners, so you can see a list of animals and a single animal.
+- Create a method on `Owner` called `numberOfPets()` that returns the number of pets an Owner owns.
+Create unit tests for it by adding data to the test database.
+Make sure you test it on at least an owner with zero, one, or two pets.